batkins33/BA_Sandbox/docs/receipt_analyzer_user_guide.md

 ```
 The script processes any receipts already in the input directory and then watches for new files.
 Supported formats are `.jpg`, `.jpeg`, `.png`, and `.pdf`.

 When a receipt is processed it will be moved into `OUTPUT_DIR/<category>` and a row will be appended to `LOG_FILE`.
 Each line item is also written to a `LineItems` sheet in the same workbook with its description, price, quantity, taxable flag, category, and link to the receipt image.
 Image files are automatically cropped to the bounding box of all visible content with a small margin to avoid trimming edges, then deskewed using Hough-line angle detection and a perspective transform when a four-corner contour is found.
 As a final safeguard images are rotated upright based on EXIF data or aspect ratio before OCR.
 After text extraction the file is renamed to `VENDOR_YYYYMMDD_PROCESSEDTIMESTAMP.ext` (e.g. `Shell_20240501_20240731_130256.jpg`).
 If the transaction date cannot be parsed the vendor name and processed timestamp are used.
 The log columns are ordered as `date`, `vendor`, `subtotal`, `tax`, `total`, `category`, `payment_method`, `card_last4`, `filename`, `processed_time`, `Receipt_Img`, `Total_Img`, `CardLast4_Img`.
-If cropping yields poor OCR results you can disable it by setting ``AUTO_CROP_ENABLED = False`` in `receipt_processing/main.py`.
+If cropping yields poor OCR results you can disable it by setting ``auto_crop_enabled: false`` in `config.yaml`.

 Stop the watcher with `Ctrl+C`.

 ## Customization
-- Modify `CATEGORY_MAP` in `receipt_processing/utils.py` to change how vendor keywords map to categories.
-- Update the `INPUT_DIR`, `OUTPUT_DIR` and `LOG_FILE` constants in `receipt_processing/main.py` to point to other locations.
+- Adjust the `category_map`, tax rate, thresholds, and folder locations in `config.yaml`.
 - Use `process_receipt_pages` if you need to extract fields from each page of a multi-page PDF.